 - 8. From the evidence available does the policy or function affect or have the potential to affect different equality groups in different ways?
-In assessing whether the policy or function adversely affects any particular group or presents an opportunity for promoting equality, consider the questions below in relation to each equality group: The policy does not adversely affect any particular group. - Does the policy or function target or exclude a specific equality group or community?
+In assessing whether the policy or function adversely affects any particular group or presents an opportunity for promoting equality, consider the questions below in relation to each equality group: - □ Does the policy or function target or exclude a specific equality group or community?
 Does it affect some equality groups or communities differently?
-If yes, can this be justified? - Is the policy or function likely to be equally accessed by all equality groups or communities?
-If no, can this be justified?
-Yes - Are there barriers that might make access difficult or stop different equality groups or communities accessing the policy or function?
+If yes, can this be justified?